vidispine/hull/hull/doc/transformations.md

 Technically the objects defined in the `values.yaml` are preprocessed before they are converted to Kubernetes objects.
 In the first internal step, Helm merges all fields of all `values.yaml`'s involved into a single YAML structure.
 This YAML tree is then processed key-by-key by HULL and here it becomes possible to modify the YAML to the desired result by adding special keys and values to the YAML sections.
 When a transformation is detected during the `values.yaml` preprocessing by HULL an associated Go Templating function is called and the result replaces the transformation instruction in the YAML.

+⚠️ It is important to consider the fact that when a dictionary is traversed in Go Templating it is done in an alphanumeric fashion.
+So in order to reference an itself transformed value succesfully it must be have a lower alphanumeric key in the dictionary hierarchy.
+However, since typically you would want to resolve a global value for configuration of your `hull.objects` properties in multiple places you should put your referenced value in the `hull.config.specific` section and then you can access it anytime when creating the objects.
+When you keep the alphanumeric processing order in mind it is furthermore no problem to use transformations on `hull.config.specific` properties too and later have the transformation result referenced by a transformation in the `hull.objects` section.⚠️

 Some transformations are part of the HULL library and can be used out of the box.
 It is also possible to create your own Go Templating function/transformation and use them where possible.

 ## Limitations